-Delta Gamma is very fortunate to have many alumnae who are dedicated to the continued success of the Fraternity.
-Serving on local advisory boards is a great way to stay connected to the purpose of the Fraternity and to develop new friendships with other alumnae members while participating in the development of college women.
+Delta Gamma is fortunate to have many alumnae who are dedicated to the continued success of the Fraternity.
+Serving on local advisory boards is a great way to stay connected to our purpose and develop new friendships with other alumnae members while participating in the development of college women.